Kitchen

 Although it may seem nasty or counter-intuitive, a toilet plunger will work on your kitchen sink the same way on a toilet.
 Plungers are especially useful if you have standing water in your sink and can’t pour chemical drain openers or cleaners into it.

-Using a flat-bottomed plunger to form a good seal around the sink drain opening is best.
+A flat-bottomed plunger is best to form a good seal around the sink drain opening.
 With the plunger firmly in place, move it up and down to create suction within the drain and hopefully jar the blockage loose.
 A plunger will work on blockages, aside from sticky grease clogs or hair caught in the drain.

-Another excellent home remedy is to take a cup of white vinegar and pour it down your clogged drain.
+Another excellent home remedy is pouring a cup of white vinegar down your clogged drain.
 Vinegar has the same effect as baking soda in that it slowly eats away at tough clogs without causing damage to your drain lines or plumbing system.
-To turn vinegar into the best drain cleaner in terms of natural products, mix a cup of white vinegar with a ½ cup of baking soda and pour the mixture into your drain.

 Sodium hydroxide isn’t quite as effective as vinegar or baking soda, but it’s a good household alternative if you don’t have access to the other two.
-It’s always good to try different drain cleaners that are natural before opting for harsher options.
+It’s always good to try natural drain cleaners before opting for harsher options.

 One of the best chemical cleaners you can use on your sink is Drano Max Gel Clog Remover.
-Drano products have been a favorite for homeowners and professional plumbers alike and are one of the safest and gentlest options for drains with plastic pipes.
-It’s just as effective on PVC, stainless steel, and metal pipes, but it doesn’t damage plastic is a definite plus.
+Homeowners and professional plumbers like Drano because it is safe and gentle on plastic pipes.
+It’s effective on PVC, stainless steel, and metal pipes, but it doesn’t damage plastic is a definite plus.

 Drano products take around 20 to 30 minutes to work their magic, and they do so by melting, eating, and breaking down anything that’s clogging your drain.
-While it’s not too harsh to damage plastic, you should always wear rubber gloves anytime you use chemicals to clean your drain.
 You can even use Drano Max Gel in bathtub drains clogged with long hair!

 Alkaline chemicals can come in the form of household products or store-bought ones.
-For example, sodium hydroxide and hydrogen peroxide are household items that are also alkaline chemicals that you can use to unclog your kitchen drain.
+You can unclog your kitchen drain using household items like sodium hydroxide and hydrogen peroxide.

 Green Gobbler Liquid Hair Drain Clog Remover, For Toilets, Sinks, Tubs - Septic Safe, 2 Pack